 Estrogen use by women after menopause may be protective, but estrogen should not be used solely for this purpose.

 Cataracts usually develop slowly over years.
 Early symptoms may be loss of contrast, glare (ie, halos and starbursts around lights, not photophobia), needing more light to see well, and problems distinguishing dark blue from black.
 Painless blurring eventually occurs.
 The degree of blurring depends on the location and extent of the opacity.
-Double vision or ghost images occur rarely.
+Monocular double vision or ghost images occur rarely.

 With a nuclear cataract, distance vision worsens.
 Near vision may improve in the early stages because of changes in the refractive index of the lens; presbyopic patients may be temporarily able to read without glasses (second sight).